-Agedu - Find Out Wasted Disk Space In Linux - OSTechNix
+Check Disk Space Using Agedu In Linux - OSTechNix

 Here ostechnix is my username and its password is password.
 It's just an example.
 I recommend you to use a strong password.

-Then, press CTRL+D to exit and return back to Terminal.
+CTRL+D to exit and return back to Terminal.

 From now, you can access the agedu's web interface using your custom username and password.

 As you see before, agedu serves the result via different random ports each time.
-You can change it to a particular port of your liking if you want to.
+You can set a particular port of your liking if you want to.

-To change the port for agedu, run:
+To set a port for agedu, run:

 Sample output: